patil4x4sanket/OnlineIplAuction/README.md

     Hard disk           :	80 GB or more

-    Monitor             :	15.6” CRT or LCD monitor
+    Monitor             :	15.6” CRT or LCD or LED monitor

     Keyboard            :	Normal or Multimedia